Data Ranking

 Dimension fields in the Column area

-Treats each row as an independent analysis unit and calculates the ranking of a data point within the total number of data points in a row.
+Treats each row as an independent unit and ranks data points within that row.

 Rank within row group